Santa Fe, Argentina: Sports

 Santa Fe put itself on the international sports map as one of the host cities of the 1990 FIBA World Championship.
 The games were played in the Estadio de la Facultad Regional Santa Fe.
+The Estadio Ángel Malvicino was one of the venues of the 2002 FIVB Men's Volleyball World Championship.
+Santa Fe also hosted the first ever Five-pin billiards World Championship in 1965.

 The city is also home to two first division football teams: Club Atlético Colón and Club Atlético Unión, who contest the Santa Fe derby.
 Santa Fe was also the place where the world known Amílcar Brusa was born and raised, and the home of boxers Carlos Baldomir and Julio César Vásquez.